SELab-2/OSOC-6/serverSetup.md

 npm install
 ```

-Next, you can run the frontend with `npm run dev`, but we wil also make a service of this.
+Next, you can run the front end with `npm run dev`, but we wil also make a service of this.
 Simply run the following commands and change `giveThisAName` accordingly.
 ```
 pm2 start "npm run dev" --name giveThisAName